 One of the indicators of an exceptional company (that includes nonprofits by the way) is that they have bold mission.
 And with a goal that addresses a big challenge.
 One of the blogs featured in this week’s roundup (by Tom Peterson of ThunderheadWorks) dives into this in more detail in his blog (listed below).

 Big goals are very powerful at drawing people together and compelling them to achieve great things.
 It’s just one important aspect of influencing others.
-Whether or not you were able to join me on the free webinar last week on this topic, if you’d like to learn more about becoming a better influencer, please check out the more in-depth training program I’m offering that is launching on July 14.
-More information is available at: http://
+Whether or not you were able to join me on the free webinar last week on this topic, if you’d like to learn more about becoming a better influencer, Click Here for access to the recording, transcript, powerpoint presentation, and a personal Influence Assessment.

 Nonprofit News Roundup